 6) When they tell you there is no money, what they are really saying is that it’s not a priority.
 The legislature will find the money needed for the things, the majority wants to fund.
 Think rail.
 The 2017 legislature called a special session and raised taxes to fund the rail system.
 With regards to education, they play “whack the mole and pass the buck”.

 7) The most important person to any legislator is the person who can help them get elected.
-Translation: If you live in the legislators district and if you are active in politics and campaigns, you have more influence than almost anyone else (see rules #1 and #2 above).
+Translation: If you live in the legislator’s district and if you are active in politics and campaigns, you have more influence than almost anyone else (see rules #1 and #2 above).
 The legislator needs and wants your vote, and he/she definitely does not need or want your opposition whether it be you running for office against him/her or you helping someone do the same.
 Unfortunately most people don’t even take the time to know who their district Senator or Representative.
-So, this last truth is perhaps the most important one, and the place anyone who aspires to effect the public policy process should start.
+So, this last truth is perhaps the most important one and the place anyone who aspires to affect the public policy process should start.

 Please.
 Get to know your Senator and Representative and Councilmember for that matter.
 Call them up.
 Send them email.
 Meet with them and share your concerns and hopes for the future of your community.
 This is where it all starts.

 To find out who exactly YOUR district Senator and Representative is AND for their email and phone # – use this handy tool provided by the Capitol website https://www.capitol.hawaii.gov/fyl/ Just put in your address and voila!
 The information you need will appear.

 Closing Note: An Insiders Look At The Legislative Process